emmanuel-okeke/teamSenPy/README.md

 We used Pythons programming capabilities that are seemlessly integrated to work with controllers and microcontrollers such at the Raspberry pi 3 Model B + .

-Rather than using a manually operated controller that requires the user to be vigilant and active during a certain process, we used an approach that utilized the Raspberry Pi's GPIO pins that essentially made it into a Programmable Logic Controller (PLC) with a computer that is the size of a credit card
+Rather than using a manually operated controller that requires the user to be vigilant and active during a certain process, we used an approach that utilized the Raspberry Pi's GPIO pins that essentially made it into a Programmable Logic Controller (PLC) with a computer that is the size of a credit card.

+This only scratches the surface of a Raspberry Pi's capabilities and leaves the applications open to anything from Autonimous oil rigs, your AC units, or even Autonimous vehicles.

 To run this code the only module you would need is RPi.GPIO.
 To install it, follow the steps below: